bgraedel/arcos4py/README.md

 Despite its focus on cell signaling, the framework can also be applied to other spatially correlated phenomena that occur over time.

 ### Todo's
--Add additionall plotting functions such as collective event duration, noodle plots for collective id tracks, measurment histogram etc.
+- Add additionall plotting functions such as collective event duration, noodle plots for collective id tracks, measurment histogram etc.
--Add additionall tests for binarization and de-biasing modules.
+- Add additionall tests for binarization and de-biasing modules.
--Add example processing to documentation with images of collective events.
+- Add example processing to documentation with images of collective events.

 Data Format
 -----------